ContrastingSounds/simple_pbl/README.md

 ### On the Looker instance:
 _admin/embed_ - Set Embedded Domain Whitelist
-_admin/themes_ - Set Theme (if any – good idea to copy Looker theme and set background to #ffffff )
+_admin/themes_ - Set Theme (I recommend getting rid of the grey background by quickly copying Looker theme to LookerWhite, and setting the background to #ffffff )

 ### Images
 For simplest configuration, replace the images provided: